Leslie-C/Deduper/README.md

 ## Part 1
 Use this repo template to create your own Deduper repo - you should do all your work in your own repository.
 Please name it `Deduper-<github-user-name>`.

 Write up a strategy for writing a Reference Based PCR Duplicate Removal tool.
-That is, given a sam file of uniquely mapped reads, remove all PCR duplicates (retain only a single copy of each read).
+That is, given a sorted sam file of uniquely mapped reads, remove all PCR duplicates (retain only a single copy of each read).
 Develop a strategy that avoids loading everything into memory.
 You should not write any code for this portion of the assignment.
 Be sure to:
 - Define the problem
 - Write examples:
-    - Include a properly formated input sam file
+    - Include a properly formated sorted input sam file
     - Include a properly formated expected output sam file
 - Develop your algorithm using pseudocode
 - Determine high level functions